Parallel Synthesis for Autoregressive Speech Generation: Introduction

-To fix the low-speed generation issue of autoregressive models, significant efforts have been dedicated to the development of non-autoregressive models recently~\cite{oord2018parallel, ping2018clarinet, prenger2019waveglow, yamamoto2020parallel, chen2020wavegrad}.
-Non-Autoregressive models try to generate samples at different time steps in parallel.
-More specifically, the number of iterations in autoregressive methods is in proportion to the speech length, while non-autoregressive models generate a full-length utterance in one computation.
-While non-autoregressive models are faster at inference time, they often perform not as well as autoregressive models.
+Recently, significant efforts have been dedicated to the development of non-autoregressive models to better improve the inference efficiency of neural vocoders~\cite{oord2018parallel, yamamoto2020parallel, ping2018clarinet, prenger2019waveglow, kim2018flowavenet, ping2020waveflow, kumar2019melgan, kong2020hifi, chen2020wavegrad, kong2020diffwave}.
+Non-autoregressive models try to generate samples at different time steps in parallel.
+More specifically, the number of iterations in autoregressive methods is proportional to the speech length, while non-autoregressive models generate a full-length utterance in one computation.
+Although non-autoregressive models are faster at inference, they often underperform compared to autoregressive models in subjective evaluations~\cite{kim2018flowavenet, ping2020waveflow, hsu2020wg, kong2020diffwave, kong2020hifi, kumar2019melgan, chen2020wavegrad, song2021improved, gritsenko2020spectral}.